sungcheolkim78/chatbot-medical/README.md

 The details of the architectural design can be found [here](docs/architectural_design.md)

 ### 2. CrewAI Implementation

+This implementation is premature.
+But to demonstrate the difference between agentic AI approach and conditional flow LLM pipeline, we include the chatbot version implemented by CrewAI.
+It provides the basic chatbot function based on the knowledge base, but there are no evalution pipeline.

 - **Core Components**:
   - Multi-agent System
   - Task Orchestration